gaspare-mascolino/knowledge/pages/music.md

 A **scale** is any set of musical notes ordered by fundamental frequency or pitch.
 A scale ordered by increasing pitch is an ascending scale, and a scale ordered by decreasing pitch is a descending scale.

-- **chromatic scale**: each scale step represents a semitone interval
+- **Chromatic scale**: each scale step represents a semitone interval
-- **diatonic scale**:
+- **Diatonic scale**:
-    - **major scale**: defined by the interval pattern W–W–H–W–W–W–H
+    - **Major scale**: defined by the interval pattern W–W–H–W–W–W–H
-    - **minor scale**: defined by the interval pattern W–H–W–W–H-W-W (the sensibile is not present)
+    - **Minor scale**: defined by the interval pattern W–H–W–W–H-W-W (the sensibile is not present)
-    - **harmonic minor scale**: defined as the minor scale except that the seventh degree is raised by one semitone, creating an augmented second between the sixth and seventh degrees (to fix the missing of the sensibile).
+    - **Harmonic minor scale**: defined as the minor scale except that the seventh degree is raised by one semitone, creating an augmented second between the sixth and seventh degrees (to fix the missing of the sensibile).

     <center><img src="/images/music/harmony/harmonic-minor.png"></center>

-    - **melodic minor scale**: defined as the minor scale except that the sixth degree is raised by one semitone in the ascending form of the scale (jazz minor), while the lowered seventh appears in the descending form of the scale (minor).
+    - **Melodic minor scale**: defined as the minor scale except that the sixth degree is raised by one semitone in the ascending form of the scale (jazz minor), while the lowered seventh appears in the descending form of the scale (minor).

      <center><img src="/images/music/harmony/melodic-minor.png"></center>

-- **pentatonic scale**: defined as the major scale without the IV (descending sensibile/leading tone) and VII grades (ascending sensibile/leading tone).
+- **Pentatonic scale**: defined as the major scale without the IV (descending sensibile/leading tone) and VII grades (ascending sensibile/leading tone).

 !!!
 Warning
     A scale is formed at least by 5 notes, otherwise it is a fragment of a scale.